harmony 鸿蒙UIAbility Lifecycle

 Figure 2 WindowStageCreate and WindowStageDestroy

-In the onWindowStageCreate() callback, use loadContent() to set the page to be loaded, and call on(‘windowStageEvent’) to subscribe to WindowStage events, for example, having or losing focus, or becoming visible or invisible.
+In the onWindowStageCreate() callback, use loadContent() to set the page to be loaded, and call on(‘windowStageEvent’) to subscribe to WindowStage events, for example, having or losing focus, switching to the foreground or background, or becoming interactive or non-interactive in the foreground.

 export default class EntryAbility extends UIAbility {